AvtsVivek/LearnVsExt/src/tasks/501125-ProvideAutoLoad/ReadMe.md

 [ProvideAutoLoad(VSConstants.UICONTEXT.NoSolution_string, PackageAutoLoadFlags.BackgroundLoad)]
 [ProvideAutoLoad(VSConstants.UICONTEXT.SolutionExists_string, PackageAutoLoadFlags.BackgroundLoad)]
 ```

+   So they are not events.
+Think of them as states. https://www.youtube.com/watch?v=p328QcgZObs&t=565s

 6. Try running debugging this app with and without the above attributes.
 Each time you run the app, ensure to reset the exp vs as follows.